Where Should I Buy My Robot? - Why Market Research Matters

 There are many different types of suppliers out there.
 When looking for a solution, you should first determine what competences are needed.
 Supplier types can be categorised as follows:

-Manufacturers generally sell robots to distributors and will only sell robots directly to very big customers, such as giant car factories.
+• Manufacturers: Manufacturers generally sell robots to distributors and will only sell robots directly to very big customers, such as giant car factories.
 In such a case, you will buy just the robotic part of the solution and be responsible for integrating it yourself.

-The distributor in each country or region also sells just a part of the solution, for example a robot arm without grippers, safety certification or relevant programming.
+• Distributors: The distributor in each country or region also sells just a part of the solution, for example a robot arm without grippers, safety certification or relevant programming.
 Distributors will normally sell robots to anyone wanting to integrate it themselves.

-The integrator is for many the preferred supplier of robot and automation solutions.
+• Integrators: The system integrator is for many the preferred supplier of robot and automation solutions.
 This is because integrators can manage the whole solution, meaning that customers have very little responsibility for setting up and installing and typically just need to learn to operate ready-made technology.
 This is where you get turn-key solutions.

-Vendors do not provide ready-made solutions but only sell separate components like grippers or robot arms.
+• Vendors: Vendors do not provide ready-made solutions but only sell separate components like grippers or robot arms.
 If you want to do the integration yourself, vendors can be relevant – even if they are more expensive than the distributor.
 This is because you might already have service agreements with said vendor, with whom you might therefore make a favourable deal.

 Proper market research can give better prices and reduce the risk of the investment